Industrial / Organizational Psychology

 First Data Corporation

-Academic positions are held by CSU graduates at University of Wisconsin – LaCrosse, Cornell University, St. Rose College, University of Pennsylvania, University of Oklahoma, Purdue University, Georgia State University, Oklahoma State, Penn State, University of North Carolina – Charlotte, Kennesaw State University, University of North Texas, University of California – Irvine, Framingham State College, Monash University in Australia, Arizona State University, and Colorado State University, to name a few.
+Academic positions are held by CSU graduates at Louisiana State University, James Madison University, University of Wisconsin – LaCrosse, University of Wisconsin-Whitewater, San Francisco State University, Washington State University, Dominican University of California, Cornell University, Fort Lewis College, St. Rose College, University of Pennsylvania, University of Oklahoma, Purdue University, Georgia State University, Oklahoma State, Penn State University, Kennesaw State University, University of North Texas, University of California – Irvine, Framingham State College, Monash University in Australia, Arizona State University, and Colorado State University, to name a few.

 What typical positions are held?